SIZE:

 Sharks

-The pectoral fins are known as “skate wings”.
-White, delicate, and lean, the flesh requires only a short cooking time, offering an exceptional texture that is delicate, yet firm.
-The wings are delicious pan-fried, poached, or baked.
+The pectoral fins are known as “skate wings.”
+White, delicate and lean, the flesh requires only a short cooking time, offering an exceptional texture that is delicate yet firm.
+The wings can be pan-fried, poached or baked.
 They have a fine, slightly sweet flavour.